 After the cemetery, we went back into town, and strolled through a historical area that has been rebuilt into a lane of food stands.
 This one was for sesame oil and similar products.
 We had a sesame ball/soup snack there.

 Ever generous, my sister-in-law's friend and his adult son invited us to an upscale restaurant for dinner that evening.
 In many such restaurants in China, there is no menu.
 Instead, you go into a room where the various "catches of the day" (not just fish, but you see what I mean) are displayed.
 You choose some, then sit down at your table while the food is cooked.
-Great food and great conversation about China and the U.S., quite spirited and loud.
+Great food and great conversation about China and the U.S., quite spirited and loud, and sometimes rather adversarial.
 Though we had a private room, I'm sure that the entire floor heard us.

 We were only in Ningbo a couple of days, then back to Shanghai, familiar ground.
 Not many pictures, but I'll share a few with a food theme.

-At lunchtime one day, we went to an upscale (but not touristy) part of the city, to meet still more friends of my sister-in-law and her friend who had been traveling with us.
-While, waiting, I noticed a branch of Dunkin' Donuts, complete with Halloween decorations.
+At lunchtime one day, we went to an upscale (but not touristy) part of the city.
+While waiting to meet someone, I noticed a branch of Dunkin' Donuts, complete with Halloween decorations.
 The whole block of stores in the area actually had a Halloween theme.
 No, Chinese kids don't go trick-or-treating, but I do think the spirit of Halloween (pun intended) fits Chinese culture well.